-The unsolved mystery of Peter Bergmann
+Trailer - Atlantic: The Unsolved Mystery of Peter Bergmann

-In the early morning of June 16th, 2009, a sea fog was hovering over Rosses Point beach, in Co Sligo.
+IN THE EARLY MORNING of June 16th, 2009, a sea fog was hovering over Rosses Point beach, in Co Sligo.
 It was just beginning to lift soon after 6am, when Arthur Kinsella and his son Brian drove into the beach’s car park after a short journey from their home, in Cartron.

 Brian Kinsella was training for a triathalon, and he ran ahead of his father across the sand, eager to enter the Atlantic and swim.